 Travel nurses are in high demand these days and use their degrees to travel across the country to make more money and experience a range of healthcare settings.
 But, what if you’re an allied health professional looking for the same benefits?
 These professionals have the chance to advance their careers with allied health travel.
 Although similar, there are distinct differences between travel nursing and allied health travel.

 Maxim Healthcare Staffing is proud to connect allied health professionals with new roles that fit their specific needs.
 Our Recruiters ensure that qualified professionals have the opportunity to explore new career paths and find high job satisfaction.
-If you’re interested in allied health travel, reach out to our Maxim Recruiters online by completing our contact form or search job openings that might be right for you.
+If you’re interested in allied health travel, search our job openings today.

 Who Are Allied Healthcare Professionals?

 Allied healthcare professionals are those who work in the healthcare field but do not have anything to do with medicine and nursing.

 Many different professions qualify as allied health, but the most common include:

 - Occupational therapists

 For the most part, allied health travel is similar to travel nursing.
 Like travel nursing, allied health travelers fill short-term positions in healthcare facilities across the country.
 There are several reasons these jobs are available, such as:

 - A clinician is out on maternity leave